GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/extended_api.rst

 Each flavor is stacked, then the lamp-off stack is subtracted from the lamp-on stack.

-We create the master flat field and add it to the calibration manager as follow::
+We create the master flat field and add it to the calibration database as follow::

 ::